 The adjudication of objections at the validity of national parliamentary elections, referendums and the resolution of conflicting jurisprudence between courts and administrative commissions or between the Council of State and Regular Administrative Courts, or Civil and Criminal Courts, or between the Court of Auditors and other Courts, as well as the clarification of customary international law rules is under the jurisdiction of the Special Highest Court (Anotato Eidiko Dikastirio).

-All courts can examine the constitutionality of laws through judicial review, but their decisions are only binding for the particular case before them, according to articles 93 paragraph 4 and 87 paragraph 2 of the Constitution.
+All courts can examine the constitutionality of laws through judicial review, but their decisions are only binding for the particular case before them, according to Article 93 paragraph 4 and Article 87 paragraph 2 of the Constitution.
 The constitutionality of laws is not examined prior to their application, except inside the Parliament, as provided by article 100 of the Regulations of Parliament.
 However, even prior to the constitutional provisions, the Greek courts had established their authority for judicial review since the late 19th century.
-The decision 169/1893 of the Areios Pagos is the equivalent of the U.S. Supreme Court decision Marbury vs. Madison.
+The decision 169/1893 of the Areios Pagos is the equivalent of the U.S. Supreme Court decision Marbury v.
+Madison.

 Another organ of quasi-judicial nature is the Legal Council of State (Nomiko Symboulio tou Kratous).
-According to article 100A of the Constitution, the Legal Council of the State is assigned with the judicial support and representation of the State and to the recognition of claims against it or to the settlement of disputes with the State.
+According to Article 100A of the Constitution, the Legal Council of the State is assigned with the judicial support and representation of the State and to the recognition of claims against it or to the settlement of disputes with the State.

-Decisions of courts can be found on the websites of courts and also in online databases, but a subscription is required to obtain access to the latter.
+Decisions of courts can be found on the websites of courts and in online databases, but a subscription is required to obtain access to the latter.
 Also, copies of decisions can be obtained at the Secretariat of the Courts.
 Some decisions are published as part of the Cl@rity program.
 Facts about the high Courts can also be found at the website of the Ministry of Justice.

 - National Gazette